KyleM157/jettywatch/index.markdown

 | 12:21  | L      |          0.18 |
 | 18:31  | H      |          5.41 |

 Very similar to Saturday.
 Looks fun.
 I'd expect this to drop some through the week.
-Personally, I'd expect waist high surf or so.
+Personally, I'd expect this to top out at waist high surf or so.

-Notes: Too far out for a high confidence forecast
+Notes: Swell forecasts have trended smaller as the week has gone on.
+I'd expect this to be a fun, user friendly day for beginners and a chill day for more experienced folks.
+Note the swell direction and look for a bar that can handle easterly swell.
+Avoid the late afternoon/evening window.

+Best board: longboard or groveler at the right break.

 ---